 Phishing attacks are notorious in token launches and ICOs because these involve users sending money as ICO contributions to addresses.
 For ICOs and token launches, the bot is able to monitor messages and links to identify potential threats.
 It will warn admins about events such as when a phishing email is sent to a member of the community through the Slack reminder system.

-For Slack, MetaCert will continually monitor both existing and new channels created after installation.
+For Slack, MetaCert will continually monitor both new and existing channels.
 Once a potential threat is identified, the software will then send alerts to both admins and users on the team/group before they can become victims.
 Further, it indexes all web links into categories and archives all links and files.
 It will tell the user the threat category (Malware & Phishing, Pornography, etc) of a certain suspected link in order to help the user decide whether to proceed with opening the link or not.

 Companies of any size can integrate the solution to protect their customers, employees or other kinds of users regardless of the device that the customer is using or their location.